How to fit a carpet

 Removing your old floor

-Before fitting your new carpet it’s likely that you will need to remove your old flooring alongside preparing the sub-floor underneath.
+Before fitting your new carpet you probably have some old flooring to remove, as well as preparing the sub-floor underneath.
 At Carpetright we make fitting a new floor easy at every step.
-Alongside our professional Which?
-Approved fitting service, we can also uplift your old flooring and dispose of it for you to ensure that you experience a hassle-free fit.
+In addition to our approved fitting arrangement service, we can also arrange to uplift your old flooring and dispose of it for you to ensure that you experience a hassle-free fit.

 • Always wear knee pads when working on flooring.